Meal Prep Taco Salad Lunch Bowls

 These taco salads are the perfect blend of healthy and yummy.
 They’re full of vegetables and protein, yet still light.
 So instead of wanting a nap after lunch, you’ll be energized going into your afternoon. 😉

 Making these Taco Salad Lunch Bowls is really easy and will take you less than half an hour.
 I like to make these as part of my Sunday food prep.
+I also adapted this recipe for a family dinner, Healthy Taco Salad.

 Since I photographed this recipe, I’ve switched to glass meal prep containers.
 I like these airtight, anti-spill glass containers!
 These 2-compartment glass containers are also really fun to pack lunches in.